Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Introduction

-Through systematic analysis of commonly used \texttt{Qwen} and \texttt{Llama} series~\citep{meta2024llama32, yang2024qwen2,yang2025qwen3} based on \textbf{Internal Policy Entropy} $H$ in a policy-centric view, we uncover both universal and critical architectural differences: \textbf{(1) Consistent internal reasoning structure.} All models exhibit a universal reasoning structure: early layers maintain high entropy for exploring the solution space, while top layers converge to near-zero entropy for final prediction~\citep{lindsey2025biology}. \textbf{(2) Distinct internal reasoning pattern.} Despite the shared trend, the pace of convergence differs significantly. \texttt{Llama} exhibits a sudden convergence, where the prediction space collapses only within the last three layers.
-In contrast, \texttt{Qwen} models demonstrate a progressive contraction, gradually reducing uncertainty throughout the layers.
-To quantify these dynamics, we introduce \textbf{Internal Entropy Change} $\Delta H$.
-This metric reveals that while \texttt{Llama} shows minimal intermediate updates, \texttt{Qwen} (especially \texttt{Qwen3}) utilizes FFNs in a progressive, human-like cognitive process~\citep{dehaene1998neuronal}: expanding exploration in lower layers, integrating parametric knowledge in intermediate layers~\citep{dai2022knowledge}, and compacting predictions in upper layers (Figure~\ref{fig:intro}(c)).
+Through systematic analysis of commonly used Qwen and Llama series~\citep{meta2024llama32, yang2024qwen2,yang2025qwen3} based on \textbf{Internal Policy Entropy} in a policy-centric view, we uncover both universal and critical architectural differences: \textbf{(1) Consistent internal reasoning structure.} All models exhibit a universal reasoning structure: early layers maintain high entropy for exploring the solution space, while top layers converge to near-zero for final prediction~\citep{lindsey2025biology}. \textbf{(2) Distinct internal reasoning pattern.} Despite the shared trend, the pace of convergence differs significantly.
+Llama exhibits a sudden convergence only within the last three layers.
+In contrast, Qwen models demonstrate a progressive contraction, gradually reducing uncertainty throughout layers.
+To quantify these dynamics, we introduce \textbf{Entropy Change}.
+This metric shows that Llama exhibits increased internal entropy and tends to converge only in the final layer, whereas Qwen progressively leverages FFNs to expand exploration in lower layers, integrate parametric knowledge in intermediate layers, and consolidate predictions in upper layers.